 Sponsored events are always popular, raising large sums of money and we have parents and friends to thank for their generous support.
 Similarly non-uniform days are a big hit as you can imagine.
 For the last five years our Year 9 students have raised over £1,500 each year for Oxfam from their Oxjam concert organised by themselves from start to finish.

 Rag Week is a great tradition at MGGS organised by Year 13 at the end of Term 2.
 It is considered by many to be the highlight of the school year both for all the amusing activities held, involving both staff and students, as well as for the money it raises for charities.
-The total raised during Rag Week 2015 was over £4,000.
-This was divided equally between a local charity, the Ellenor Hospice, and the two schools from Nepal that we have links with to help with the recovery effort following the earthquake in 2015.
+The total raised during Rag Week 2017 was over £4,000.
+This was donated to two schools from Nepal that we have links with to help with the recovery effort following the earthquake in 2015.
 You can read more about the support we give to the Schools in Nepal here.

 Well done to all of the students who helped to organise fundraising events and who were generous in their donations this year.
 We look forward to another successful year next year!